logicalclocks/hops-util-py/README.rst

 Logging in the Driver
 ---------------------------
-This works as expected, as stdout and stderr in the Driver program is printed out in the Jupyter console.
+When you print to stdout and stderr in the Driver program, the output is printed in the Jupyter console.

 .. code-block:: python

+   # main scope of program or any non-Executor function
    print('log message is printed to Jupyter cell output')

 Logging to stdout/stderr in the Executor